-Kelley has good mobility, particularly for his height, and plus arm.
+Kelley has good mobility, particularly for his height, and a plus arm.
 He throws a very live football, more so than any of the quarterbacks currently on the ASU roster.
-He can currently throw the full route tree at the NFL level, it's that type of arm.
+He can currently throw the full route tree at the NFL level.
 If anything, there are times when Kelley needs to ease up on his throws, as he'll overly pump the ball on shorter situational passes that require more touch.
 At this stage of his development, Kelley is prone to some vertical axis accuracy inconsistency issues, particularly when rolling out of the pocket in the same direction as his throws.
 Some of this is footwork related.

 In the pocket Kelley operates from a good base platform and even though he doesn't have the most graceful of releases, the ball jumps out of his hand and he gets on top of it.
 His big play shots down the field are a signature weapon in his arsenal because receivers don't out-run his arm in a way that happens a fair amount even at the college level, and Kelley puts a lot of air under the ball to lead the target.
+From the pocket Kelley is quite accurate down the field, with a combination of touch and spin consistency.
 He also feels the pocket very well and has shown a capacity to really survey the field at the high school level in a way that hints at success in one of the most important areas for success as the competition gets tougher and the game gets faster.

 This is quite a good athlete ASU's getting for the type of size and arm Kelley has.
 He ran a laser mid-4.8 seconds in the 40-yard dash, a 4.4 second shuttle -- which is harder for taller players -- and a 32 inch vertical jump.
 That's good testing for this type of quarterback prospect and it translates to the football field.
 We've seen a decent amount of designed quarterback runs from the Sun Devils in the spring and Kelley can handle that and the read option component of the team's offense with no trouble at all as well as be somewhat elusive in the open field.
 He's more of a gathering speed type player than someone who is laterally quick and agile, but nobody would think of him as an average or worse athlete for a quarterback of his size.